togoid/togoid-config/README.md

   label: Enzyme nomenclature
   # Database identifier provided by the Integbio Database Catalog https://integbio.jp/dbcatalog/
   catalog: nbdc00019
-  # Primary category of the database (should be chosen from the tags defined in the Integbio DB Catalog)
+  # Primary category of the database (category must be defined in the TogoID ontology)
   category: Function
   # URI prefix (intended to be used as a URI prefix in RDF)
   prefix: http://identifiers.org/ec-code/